Novartis Innovation Prize:

 1. Jeffrey Dunn (2010) Impact of mobility impairment on the burden of caregiving in individuals with multiple sclerosis, Expert Review of Pharmacoeconomics & Outcomes Research, 10:4, 433-440, DOI: 10.1586/erp.10.34

-In light of the cancellation of SXSW, the announcement of the Novartis Innovation Prize: Assistive Tech for Multiple Sclerosis winners will be postponed.
-In collaboration with our partners, we are developing alternate plans to announce the results and expect to share additional information shortly.
+In light of the extraordinary cancellation of SXSW, the announcement of the Novartis Innovation Prize: Assistive Tech for Multiple Sclerosis winners took place virtually.

 Novartis is proud to work with a wide variety of experts including accessibility leaders, representatives from the MS patient community, investors and consumer technology professionals within the mobility and healthcare space to bring this prize to life.